Skip to Content

 What Size Deck Screws?

-It’s important to remember that a one-size screw wouldn’t be secure enough to screw a whole deck; different sizes are needed for different parts of the deck.
+It’s important to remember that a one-size screw wouldn’t be secure enough to screw a whole deck; different sizes are needed for different parts of the platform structure.

-Standard green or brown coated screws are the cheaper options for deck boards; the homeowners could use a 3”-to-6”-inch screw, which would secure that the deck boards are fastened to the joists — this depends on the thickness of your deck boards.
+Standard green or brown coated screws are the cheaper options for outdoor wood boards.
+Homeowners could use a 3โ-to-6โ-inch screw, which would secure the boards that are fastened to the joists โ this depends on the thickness of your boards.

-A number 8-gauge diameter is an ideal size because any higher might split your deck boards.
+An 8-gauge diameter is an ideal size because any higher might split your decking boards.
 To attach the railings to the posts and secure the stairs to the stringers, a 3-inch screw is approved, while a 2 1/2-inch screw is ideal for attaching railing balusters.

 With all that in mind, research is essential before any DIY project, especially for something as big as building a deck.
 Remember to read through your local building codes and requirements for minimum conditions on all your building projects.

-What did you think about this deck sizes article, is there anything we missed?
-If so let us know in the comments.
-For more related content at our article about backyard deck ideas here.
+What did you think about this article, is there anything we missed?
+If so, let us know in the comments, and for more related content, see our article about backyard deck ideas here.